adolphTech/hng-backend/README.md

 ## Introduction

-Welcome to my awesome project!
-This project is designed to [briefly describe its purpose].
+Welcome to the Person API project!
+This project aims to create a simple and versatile REST API capable of performing CRUD (Create, Read, Update, Delete) operations on a "person" resource.
+The API can interact with any MONGO database, providing flexibility in your development stack.
+To ensure robustness and security, the API dynamically handles parameters, allowing actions like adding or retrieving a person by ID].

 ![Project Screenshot](/screenshots/screenshot.png)